 The increase is effective on September 1 of each year after the first anniversary of your benefit effective date and appears on your October 1 payment.
 Annual benefit adjustments are calculated at 2 percent of your initial benefit.
 The increase is not compounded or tied to changes in the cost of living.

 Member-Only Defined Benefit Supplement or Participant-Only Cash Balance Annuity: A lifetime monthly payment.
-Any balance remaining upon your death will be paid to your one-time death benefit recipient or recipients.
+Any balance remaining upon your death will be paid to your one-time death benefit recipients.

 100% Beneficiary Annuity: Provides an actuarially reduced monthly payment for your lifetime and the lifetime of your annuity beneficiary.
 One hundred percent of your monthly annuity will be paid to your option beneficiary upon your death.